-Revenues-Revenues were \$403.9 million for 2023, an increase of \$82.3 million, or 25.6%, compared to the prior year, with 12.8% generated from organic growth.
-The increase was primarily driven by a \$66.0 million increase in residential revenues due to a record number of slabs poured in 2023, and an increase in commercial volume compared to 2022.
-The increase in residential revenues includes \$34.4 million from the Arizona concrete foundation business acquired in late 2022.
+Revenues-Revenues were \$408.4 million for 2024, an increase of \$4.5 million, or 1.1%, compared to the prior year.
+The increase was primarily driven by the inclusion of \$61.1 million of revenue from the Texas plumbing business acquired in late 2023 and an increase in residential slabs completed in the Arizona market compared to 2023, partly offset by fewer residential slabs completed in the Texas markets compared to 2023.

-Operating income-Operating income was \$46.2 million, or 11.4% of revenue, for 2023, an increase of \$9.5 million compared to \$36.7 million, or 11.4% of revenue, in the prior year.
-The increase in operating income was driven by the aforementioned higher volume.
+Operating income-Operating income was \$49.1 million, or 12.0% of revenue, for 2024, an increase of \$2.9 million compared to \$46.2 million, or 11.4% of revenue, in the prior year.
+The increases in operating income and margin were driven by the inclusion of the Texas plumbing business and a mix shift towards residential, which has higher margins than commercial.